wilsonliaows/docs/product-updates.md

   **Context:** Previously, large worker objects in Workday caused jobs to timeout.

   **What's new:** A new option under _Advanced configuration_ called 'Return reference only' available in Workday triggers allows the job to return only references and transaction logs, minimising the trigger data size to prevent timeouts

+- **HTTP connector: Secondary connector**

+  **What's new:** Previously, only 1 HTTP connection was allowed per recipe.
+The new secondary connector is useful when users need to connect to multiple REST endpoints.
+To use the HTTP secondary connector, access the adapter dropdown menu and click on the 'HTTP secondary' option.

+- **Salesforce new action: Salesforce bulk query using SOQL**

+  **What's new:** The new action allows a bulk search for records in Salesforce with a SOQL query.
+Learn more about [using SOQL queries](https://support.workato.com/support/solutions/articles/1000236426-salesforce-object-query-language-soql-basic-syntax-and-common-search-terms) and about [Salesforce bulk API](https://developer.salesforce.com/docs/atlas.en-us.api_asynch.meta/api_asynch/asynch_api_intro.htm).

 ## Aug 17 - Sept 3 2018